JAMES F. DOUGHTY SCHOOL

 - James F. Doughty faculty continued their professional development enrolling in summer courses as well as completing classes during the first and second semesters.

-- Doughty teachers, guidance, and administrators completed many hours of training, then successfully implemented and administered the Maine Educational Assessments both in reading and mathematics.
+- Doughty teachers, guidance, and administrators completed many hours of training, then successfully implemented and administered the Maine Educational Assessments in reading, mathematics, and science.

 - JFDS parents re-established the JFDS Bulldog Boosters, meeting monthly and becoming a regular presence at school events.